kitajs/docs/quickstart.md

 :::

-5. Crie sua primeira rota em `src/routes/hello.ts`:
+5. Create your first route in `src/routes/hello.ts`:

 ::: code-group